-Although Pinterest does differ from other social networks in a few ways, the key best practices of not being too salesy and mixing up your content to cater for different visitor tastes still remains, just like Visit Savannah does.
+Although Pinterest does differ from other social networks in a few ways, the key best practices of not being too salesy.
+To succeed on Pinterest, mix up your content to cater to different tastes.
+Visit Savannah does this well.

 For a decent variety, for each board you create to showcase your business, create another that showcases inspiration for the same subject.
 For example, when creating a board full of images of your beautiful rooms start an additional one named something like ‘Hotel room inspiration.’
 The same goes for things like the food you cook and recipe inspiration, and your business’ location or what to do there and your own dream holiday destinations.

 You could even create a board that reveals what goes on behind the scenes at your establishment and is full of images of your chefs hard at work, your guests enjoying a mouth-watering breakfast or even a few snaps from a staff day out.

 One of the most effective boards to create though – provided you also function as a wedding or reception venue – is for wedding inspiration.
 It’s one of the most popular categories on Pinterest and, if you mix in lovely pins of what you think the perfect wedding could involve with a few images of your own venue, the board is sure to capture the imagination of users and show them you’ll be able to make their dream day a reality.

 Another popular category is ‘DIY & Crafts’ which, if you approach it creatively, is a great one for users in the hospitality industry to exploit.
 If you’re able to take advantage of the wedding theme you could repin tutorials for DIY bouquet arrangements or even create one yourself!
 And if not, try tutorials for making your own table arrangements, folding napkins creatively or even how to make your own face masks to leave in guests’ bathrooms.